 On Wednesday, February 16, we will hold the final critique of the undergraduate draft.
 The presentations will start at 9:00 am in the AOC Hall in building 11.40, with Magdalena Stadler and Marco Zünd as guests.
 You are all cordially invited to attend.

-As part of the Master's Studio Ideal and Reality, the Chair of City and Housing, together with the Chair of Design and Urban Architecture at Bauhaus-Universität Weimar, is hosting a colloquium entitled Building differently? on the morning of January 14, 2022, at which six guests will report on their concepts and approaches for a different, sustainable building.
-Anika Gründer and Florian Kirfel will give us insights into their work from their practice and teaching.
-Andres Herzog, editor of the architecture magazine Hochparterre, talks as editor about the small handbook entitled Klima bauen.
+As part of the Ideal and Reality Master Studio, we are organizing a third colloquium together with the Bauhaus-Universität Weimar entitled "Building differently?" on 14 January 2022, at which six guests will report on their concepts and approaches for a different, sustainable way of building.
+Florian Kirfel gives us insights into his work from practice and teaching.
+Andres Herzog, editor at Hochparterre, will talk about the small handbook "Klima bauen".
 Peter Grundmann introduces us to alternative design, construction and realization methods.
-Marc Loeliger is researching the reuse of building components and will tell us about it.
-Peter Weigand and Lukasz Lendzinski from Studio Umschichten will give insights into selected works and finally Andreas Haug will talk about his practice at Büro Insitu.
-You are all cordially invited to participate!
+Marc Loeliger is researching the reuse of building components and will report on this.
+Peter Weigand and Lukasz Lendzinski from Studio Umschichten will provide insights into selected works and Andreas Haug will talk about his practice at Insitu.

 As part of the Master's Studio Ideal and Reality, the Chair of City and Housing, together with the Chair of Design and Urban Architecture at the Bauhaus University Weimar, is organizing a colloquium entitled Munich North with seven guests on the morning of November 18, 2021.
 The experts will look at Munich North from the different perspectives of their respective fields.
 You are all cordially invited to participate!